 (5) The Department may annually conduct validation inspections of facilities or agencies accredited for the purpose of determining compliance with state licensing requirements.
 If a validation survey discloses a failure to comply with the standards for licensing, the provisions relating to regular inspections shall apply.

 (1) The Department or its designee may, upon presentation of proper identification, inspect each licensed health care facility or agency as necessary to determine compliance with applicable laws, rules and federal regulations.

 (1) Whenever the Department has reason to believe that a health facility or agency is in violation of Title 26, Chapter 21 or any of the rules promulgated by the Health Facility Committee, the Department shall serve a written Statement of Findings to the licensee or his designee within the following timeframe.

-(a) Statements for Class I and III violations are served immediately.
+(a) Statements for Class I are served immediately.